babashka/sci/README.md

 { a: 1, b: 2 }
 ```

-The function `evalString` takes as optional second argument which is similar to
+The function `evalString` takes an optional second argument to pass
-the Clojure counterpart.
-Instead of symbols and keywords it expects
+options.
+Read [here](#Usage) how to use those options.
+Instead of symbols and
-strings.
+keywords it expects strings.
 Instead of kebab-case, use camelCase.
-Read [here](#Usage) how to use
-sci from Clojure.

 ## Use from Java